 The Executive Committee is the principal management body used by the Laboratory Directorate to review Laboratory program execution and status and to develop the basis for management decisions.
 The Executive Committee will meet regularly and be chaired by the Director, in association with the Deputy Director.
-It will consist of the managers of each of the LIGO Laboratory functional groups and all LIGO professorial faculty members at Caltech and MIT.
+It will consist of the managers of each of the LIGO Laboratory functional groups, LIGO Laboratory senior scientists, and all LIGO professorial faculty members at Caltech and MIT.